hansinahuja/Manhattan-LSTM/README.md

 ![MaLSTM model](img/malstm.JPG)

-A ~2% increase in accuracy was observed compared to the aforementioned article on making a few changes and fine-tuning the model.
+A ~3% increase in accuracy was observed compared to the aforementioned article on making a few changes and fine-tuning the model.
 The major ones are as follows:
-- Cleaning the data was done using regular expressions, stopwords and PorterStemmer object from the NLTK library.
+- Cleaning the data was done using regular expressions, stopwords and Lemmatizer object from the NLTK library.
 - The embedding matrix was created using pretrained GloVe vectors.
 - The Embedding layer was made trainable.
 - Adam optimizer was used with a gradient clipping norm = 1.5.